 - Don’t send chocolate in the summer.
 Just, no.

-- Assume that the food will need to last for 2-4 weeks.
+- Don’t send perishables.
+Assume that the food will need to last for 2-4 weeks without refrigeration.
 Make sure to package accordingly.

 - If you’re worried, just don’t send it.
-Find a non-homemade version instead.
+Find a mass-produced bakery version (that uses preservatives and heat seal) instead.

 - Nut mixes are fantastic for shipping.

-- Dry cookies are also great and it is possible to package them so they don’t get pulverized.
+- Dry cookies are also great, and it is possible to package them with padding (hello, bubble wrap, plastic wrap, and Tupperware!) so they don’t get pulverized.

 I know that sending baked goods is something that so many military spouses and significant others want to do.
 After all, it’s a way to say I Love You and to comfort and take care of someone even when you’re far apart.
 It’s also a little daunting.

 I reached out to some military spouses who definitely know what they’re doing.
 Some have been through multiple deployments and separations; all have sent care package goodies at one time or another.
-They shared their fail-safe, definitely-will-work-for-care-packages recipes so that you don’t have to fumble around, looking for recipes that might (or might not work).
+They shared their fail-safe, definitely-will-work-for-care-packages and best baked goods recipes so that you don’t have to fumble around, looking for recipes that might (or might not work).
 This is a gold mine right here!